asokero/rocking-giraffe/README.md

 Height: ~515 mm, Width:~33mm Lenght: ~518mm

-The seat was crafted from two surplus pieces of birch, glued together, sawed and sanded down to shape.
+The seat was crafted from two surplus pieces of birch, glued together and then cut and sanded down to shape.

 <img src="https://github.com/asokero/rocking-giraffe/raw/master/img/seat-01-blocks.jpg" width="400">